rust-lang/rust/text/0000-impl-specialization.md

 * **Performance**: specialization expands the scope of "zero cost abstraction", because specialized impls can provide custom high-performance code for particular, concrete cases of an abstraction.

+* **Expressiveness**: specialization significantly relaxes the overlapping impl rules, making it possible to write multiple blanket impls that intersect -- a desire that has come up over and over again in the standard library and elsewhere.

 * **Reuse**: the design proposed here also supports refining default (but incomplete) implementations of a trait, given details about the types